gcushen/mezzanine-api/docs/index.md

 [API Resource Documentation](http://127.0.0.1:8000/api/docs/) page.

 ## Getting help
-If you have questions about the API, consider using the [Mezzanine discussion group].
+If you have questions about the API, consider leaving a message in our [Gitter chat room] or using the general [Mezzanine discussion group].

 Otherwise, if you think you have found a bug, please use [GitHub issues] and include the steps necessary to reproduce it.